Enneagram Type 7

-Enneagram type 7s idolise the innate quality of pleasure, also called delight or fulfilment.
-The personality constellates around manufacturing this quality.
-How do we embody fulfilment in the world?
+This type idealises the universal inner dimension of being called the Markabah (name given by A.H.Almaas).
+The personality constellates around manufacturing this dimension which includes pleasure, bliss and delight.
+How do we embody this satisfying, fulfilled state in the world?
 By using our minds to imagine, plan, and anticipate, by going and doing all of the things, by compulsively keeping our spirits up, avoiding limits, negative people and situations and by making sure we keep all of our options.
 This Gluttony for experience, Enneagram 7s chief feature (their ‘Passion’) is most in evidence in the domain of the dominant instinct.

 Names given to Enneagram Type 7